 About our Organization

 Wildlife Rehabilitation & Release is a 501(c)(3) non-profit organization dedicated to the care and rehabilitation of injured and orphaned wildlife.
-Each year our team successfully releases over 100 different species of native wildlife, including mammals, bats, songbirds, and raptors.
+Each year our team returns to the wild over 100 different species of native wildlife, including mammals, bats, songbirds, and raptors.

 As a non-profit, we are completely funded by our volunteers and from generous individuals such as yourself.
 If you would like to contribute to our cause, we thank you wholeheartedly.